koficodedat/AlgorithmJS/README.md

-        10.distance() -> calculates the distance of the current vector 11.cartesian( index ) -> gets the item at index of the current vector 12.scale( scalar ) -> calculates the scalar value of the current vector with the scalar passed 13.unit( dimension ) -> creates a unit vector of n dimensions
+        10.distance() -> calculates the distance of the current vector 11.cartesian( index ) -> gets the item at index of the current vector 12.scale( scalar ) -> calculates the scalar value of the current vector with the scalar passed 13.unit() -> creates a unit vector or direction of the current vector